 \subsection{Scenario-conditional Generation}

-We originally found many generated samples share similar codebases and variable names despite different instructions and few-shot examples provided.
-Such similarity could largely diminish the dataset's research value.
-Empirical analysis suggests the issue could be attributed to LLM generating general codebases for input/output snippets when insufficient context provided.
-To mitigate this, we introduce scenarios to input/output generation.
-As an illustration of the effects of scenario generation, we present some examples in Figure \ref{fig:scenario_example1},\ref{fig:scenario_example2},\ref{fig:scenario_example3} in Appendix \ref{appendix:example-scenario-conditional-generation}, where we observe that instances generated with scenario demonstrate higher quality in terms of richer context and code structure compared to those without.
+We originally found many generated samples share similar codebases despite different instructions and few-shot examples provided.
+Such similarity could largely diminish the dataset's value.
+Empirical analysis suggests the issue could be attributed to LLM generating general codebases for input/output snippets when insufficient context is provided.
+As a countermeasure, we propose to introduce code editing scenarios for input/output code generation.
+We present some examples in Figure \ref{fig:scenario_example1},\ref{fig:scenario_example2},\ref{fig:scenario_example3} in Appendix \ref{appendix:example-scenario-conditional-generation}, where we generally observe that instances generated with scenario demonstrate higher quality in terms of richer context and code structure compared to those without.

-For each generated instruction, we first prompt ChatGPT to generate practical events as ``real-world'' scenarios where the editing instruction could be performed, and randomly selected one for instance generation in the next step.
-Subsequently, the LLM is instructed to generate samples that correspond with the instruction and scenario, ensuring the codebases and variable names are appropriate.
+For each generated instruction, we first prompted ChatGPT to generate practical events as ``real-world'' scenarios where the editing instruction could be performed, and randomly select one for instance generation in the next step.
+Subsequently, the LLM was instructed to generate samples that correspond with the instruction and scenario, ensuring the codebases and variable names are appropriate.
 The prompt used can be found in Table \ref{tab:prompts} in Appendix \ref{appendix:prompts}.

-By incorporating scenario-conditional generation, the resulting samples exhibit increased variability in regards to codebases and variable naming, thus augmenting the diversity of InstructCoder.
+By incorporating scenario-conditional generation, the resulting samples exhibit increased variability regarding codebases and variable naming, thus augmenting the diversity of InstructCoder.